hotosm/docs/docs/techdoc/README.md

 #### 2. Structure for Project Documentation

 Project documentation is the process of recording the key project details that are needed to implement a project.
-It’s like a roadmap of what the project is and all necessary information about what it entails.
+It's like a roadmap of what the project is and all necessary information about what it entails.
 Main structural components are in the following order: